 The Bamyan Foundation team met Mary Jae Abbit in June 2016, during which the idea of a scholarship program was discussed after introduction of the Bamyan Baba School.
 Mary Jae played a central role in the founding of this progressive school in Bamyan, Afghanistan.
 The Bamyan Foundation team held multiple skype phone conversation with the school founder and principal Amina Hassanpur and finalized a scholarship program based on merit and financial need.
 The Foundation covered full tuition for 3 girls and 3 boys at Baba School (see their group photo below).
 The scholarships amounted to $1,110.
 Please find the student biographies under ‘Our Students’ page.

 2018 Academic Year:

 The Foundation provided 32 scholarships to students at Baba School.
-The total cost amounted to $5000 to cover 17 full and 15 partial scholarships.
+The scholarships amounted to $5,000.00 to cover 17 full and 15 partial scholarships.
 Among the recipients are 18 boys and 14 girls.

 The Foundation provided 23 scholarships to students at Baba School.
 The scholarships amounted to $4,200.00 to cover 8 full and 15 partial scholarships.
 Among the recipients are 9 boys and 14 girls.